RedRobotics/MX2/README.md

 # Using the MX2 without the RedBoard+
 1 - 4 MX2 boards can be stacked on top of each other.
 You'll need to make sure each board has a different I2C address.
 You will need to solder in the optional 2x5 way pin header to the bottom MX2 board to connect it to the Raspberry Pi.
+The Raspberry Pi will have to be powered via it's USB port from a 5v powerbank, each MX2 board will have to be powered with a battery pack (as shown in the diagrams above).

 ![MX2 Image](https://github.com/RedRobotics/MX2/blob/images/IMG_20200121_152340.jpg)
 ![MX2 Image](https://github.com/RedRobotics/MX2/blob/images/IMG_20200121_152405.jpg)